-Log4Shell is a critical vulnerability (rated 10 out of 10 points based on the Common Vulnerability Scoring System v3.X standard) in the Log4j Java-based logging utility, which is used by software developers around the world to record application activity in order to provide an audit trail that can be used to diagnose problems.
+Log4Shell is a critical vulnerability (rated 10 out of 10 points based on the Common Vulnerability Scoring System v3.X standard) in the Log4j Java-based logging utility, which software developers use worldwide to record application activity to provide an audit trail that can be used to diagnose problems.

-The vulnerability was disclosed by the Alibaba Cloud Security Team on December 9, and it was assigned CVE-2021-44228 a day after that.
-Shortly after, Free Wortley, CEO of open source data security platform LunaSec, which published an initial assessment of the vulnerability, was quoted saying that it was “a design failure of catastrophic proportions.”
+The Alibaba Cloud Security Team disclosed the vulnerability on December 9 and was assigned CVE-2021-44228 a day after that.
+Shortly after, Free Wortley, CEO of open-source data security platform LunaSec, published an initial assessment of the vulnerability and said it was “a design failure of catastrophic proportions.”

 Most cybersecurity professionals on social media were similarly horrified by the potential implications of Log4Shell for three main reasons:

-- Log4j is an extremely widespread utility that can be found in most Java-based enterprise software applications.
+- Log4j is a pervasive utility found in most Java-based enterprise software applications.

-- The vulnerability can be exploited with ease just by feeding a vulnerable application a carefully crafted string of text.
+- The vulnerability can be easily exploited by feeding a vulnerable application a carefully crafted string of text.

-- When exploited, Log4Shell gives the attacker the ability to execute arbitrary code, allowing them to do basically anything they want with the vulnerable system.
+- When exploited, Log4Shell allows the attacker to execute arbitrary code, allowing them to do basically anything they want with the vulnerable system.

 Is Log4Shell a Threat to SMBs?

-Immediately after the Log4Shell vulnerability was disclosed, cybercriminals began scanning the internet in search of vulnerable hosts.
+Immediately after the Log4Shell vulnerability was disclosed, cybercriminals began scanning the internet searching for vulnerable hosts.

 “In the time it took most organizations to begin patching/upgrading efforts, there were recorded incidents of the vulnerability being used to compromise systems,” wrote Cymulate Research Lab on December 13, 2021.

-The list of high-profile organizations affected by Log4Shell includes Amazon, Broadcom, Cisco, IBM, Oracle, Red Hat, Siemens, Ubiquiti, and others.
-Such organizations were also among the first to install the initial patch, which was released on December 10.
+The high-profile organizations affected by Log4Shell include Amazon, Broadcom, Cisco, IBM, Oracle, Red Hat, Siemens, Ubiquiti, and others.
+Such organizations were also among the first to install the initial patch, released on December 10.

 The problem is that many small and medium-sized organizations took days and even weeks to learn about Log4Shell.
-What’s worse, some have yet to perform a Log4Shell vulnerability assessment to determine if the software they rely on every single day is vulnerable, giving attackers plenty of time to infiltrate their networks undetected and install backdoors that allow them to come back later.
+What’s worse, some have yet to perform a Log4Shell vulnerability assessment to determine if the software they rely on daily is vulnerable, giving attackers plenty of time to infiltrate their networks undetected and install backdoors that allow them to come back later.